whistlegraph/aesthetic-computer/README.txt

   - Wild Test URL; https://testing--wildxyz-market-4231.netlify.app/jeffrey-scudder/freaky-flowers/0/

   - Freaky Flowers
-    - [😫] Clean out "dead" code.
-    - [💮] Prevent keyboard shortcuts and other act events from running before fully loading / while loading / reconstructing.
-    - [] Loading `instant` style should be chunked to avoid crashes on lower end hardware and also to enable "..." animation on "Reconstructing...".
     - [] Tap or two finger pinch to zoom and slow rotation.
       - [] Or do some kind of lazy wand follow / rotate camera to wand situation.
     - [] Let go to snap back.